How to do a Sintra day trip

 • There are cafes at a few of the sights but they’re overpriced and the food isn’t great.
 They’re fine for a coffee, but you’ll probably want to eat in the main town of Sintra where there are lots of good options.
 Otherwise bring some food to get you through the day (maybe even just some snacks, so you can have a late lunch).

 Here is the map showing the suggested itinerary that I’m going to explain.
-I’ve marked the route of the Bus 434, so you can see how that fits into the order of sights to visit.
+I’ve marked the route of Bus 434, so you can see how that fits into the order of sights to visit.

 How to get to Sintra from Lisbon